csuhta/inquisition-perks/readme.txt

 Rating: Poor

-You get more experience for turning in research items, but this perk will also give you an immediate experience boost retroactively if you've already researched a monster.
+You get more experience for turning in research items.
+This perk will also give you an immediate experience boost, retroactively, if you've already researched some monsters.
 Keep in mind that you will definitely hit the soft level cap regardless of whether or not you take this perk.

 ------------------------------------------------------------------------------+
 DEFT HANDS, FINE TOOLS (SECRETS)